 4X-Large128

 The usage activity for these servers is tracked and converted to what is known as Snowflake credits.
-Hence, for availing any of these warehouse-related services one has to purchase a bunch of credits that can then be used to keep the servers operational, as well as for utilizing the services described in the upcoming sections – data storage and cloud services.
+Hence, to avail of these warehouse-related services, one has to purchase a bunch of credits that can then be used to keep the servers operational and utilize the services described in the upcoming sections – data storage and cloud services.
 There are two different ways to purchase credits; this will be covered in a later section.

-In terms of virtual warehouses, the cluster size is directly related to the usage credits.
-For example – The size 2 cluster requires 0.0006 credits per second (or 2 credits per hour) and the Size 32 cluster requires 0.0089 credits per second (or 32 credits per hour).
-Billing is done at the second level, hence a warehouse that was operational for 37 minutes and 12 seconds is only billed for those 37.12 minutes.
+Regarding virtual warehouses, the cluster size is directly related to the usage credits.
+For example – the size 2 cluster requires 0.0006 credits per second (or two credits per hour), and the size 32 cluster requires 0.0089 credits per second (or 32 credits per hour).
+Billing is done at the second level.
+Hence, a warehouse operational for 37 minutes and 12 seconds is only billed for those 37.12 minutes.

 The warehouse activity can be monitored in a couple of ways: